- DUI Defense

 - Satisfied Clients

-At Schatz Anderson & Associates, we have defended clients before the Utah Division of Occupational and Professional Licensing (DOPL), School Boards, etc. We have defended school teachers, assistant principals, an emergency room physician, chiropractors, attorneys, realtors, contractors, nurses, health and human services staffers, stock brokers, and other professionals whose licensing was on the line.
+At Schatz, Anderson & Associates, we have defended clients before the Utah Division of Occupational and Professional Licensing (DOPL), School Boards, and much more.
+Our DUI and criminal defense attorneys have defended professionals from a wide range of industries, including school teachers, assistant principals, and emergency room physicians.

-In order to effectively defend you, your attorney must understand how professional licensing organizations like DOPL, the Securities and Exchange Commission (SEC), and Judge Adjunct General (JAG) function and discipline their members.
-Some professions requiring timely reporting of DUI and other criminal arrests, for example, are:
+In order to effectively defend you, our skilled DUI defense attorneys must understand how professional licensing organizations like the DOPL, the Securities and Exchange Commission (SEC), and Judge Adjunct General (JAG) function and discipline their members.

 Under 14 CFR 61.15, all pilots must send a Notification Letter (MS Word) to FAA’s Security and Investigations Division within 60 calendar days of the effective date of an alcohol-related conviction or administrative action.
 In 14 CFR 61.15(c), alcohol-related convictions or administrative actions refer to motor vehicle actions (MVA).